Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- He also has 81 rushing yards on 28 carries (plus two rushing touchdowns), averaging 5.1 yards per game on the ground.
+- He's also figured in the ground game, with 81 rushing yards (5.1 ypg) on 28 carries with two rushing touchdowns.

 - Brady accounts for 62.2% of his team's red zone plays, with 115 of his 682 pass attempts coming from inside the opponent's 20-yard line.